PluralKit/PluralKit/docs/content/user-guide.md

     pk;member John description John is a very cool person, and you should give him hugs.

 As with system descriptions, the member description has a 1000 character length limit.
-To clear a member description, use the command with no additional parameters (eg. `pk;member John description`).
+To clear a member description, use the command with no additional parameters (e.g. `pk;member John description`).

 ### Member color
 A system member can have an associated color value.